marcuswhybrow/ray-peat-rodeo/src/documents/2020-04-26-a-new-landscape-of-life-and-learning.md

 !
 [1:36:52] Oh my gosh.
 That's part of my friend's question.
 If we get to a more decentralized situation and if a small number of very scientifically inquisitive people want to do Science, is it gonna recreate this small clique of Scientific elites?
 Where you have to be one of those people to study it?

 Take away the control of the corporations who are keeping, basically, a culture of secrecy.
-[Prevent] classified research done at universities, for example. [^classified] But twenty years ago they were, basically, selling the universities to the corporations for funding.
+[Prevent] classified research done at universities, for example. ^[Transcriber's note: It's unclear whether Ray means corporate secrecy prevents classified research, or banning classified research would end corporate secrecy.]
+But twenty years ago they were, basically, selling the universities to the corporations for funding.
 Having a lot of the research tied in to the military and corporation-private property idea of knowledge.
 That whole concept of knowledge is incompatible with knowledge.
 So I think changing the ownership of the instruments, making them public like they used to be still in 1970.

-[^classified]: Transcriber's note: It's unclear whether Ray means corporate secrecy prevents classified research, or banning classified research would end corporate secrecy.

 !
 If the overall values of the decentralized community are that of collaboration and togetherness that probably won't happen?
 Is what you're saying?